jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 review
 ********************************************************************************************

 One of the advantages of programming is that I can take some steps and make them a one line command for the computer to do for me.
-You now know one way to make a Python Test Driven Development Environment, and have a program to do it for you anytime you want.
+You now know a way to make a Python Test Driven Development Environment, and have a program to do it for you anytime you want.

 Would you like to test :doc:`/how_to/calculator`?